 Being a personal trainer is a dream job for many fitness enthusiasts.
 All the hard work and determination that you’ve put in to train yourself and get that certification is something to be proud of.

 But being your own boss isn’t as simple as it sounds.
-Personal trainers have to juggle between maintaining their social relationships, tackling personal life, keeping up a good shape, and in between all that there is a question that is always lingering in the back of your mind…
+Personal trainers have to take care of a number of things, from maintaining their social relationships to keeping up a good shape.
+And in between all that, there is a question that is always lingering in the back of your mind…

 How to get personal training clients?

 The answer to that question is fairly simple but don’t confuse simplicity with ease.

 You just have to market your product well!